lvdh/distributed-locustio-on-aws/README.md

 ```
 $ make
-all                Run integration test
-configure          Generate Sceptre's main configuration file
+all                Deploy and destroy (integration test)
-test               Verify the CloudFormation templates and Locust test suite
+verify             Verify the CloudFormation templates and Locust test suite
-install            Create the CloudFormation templates and deploy the Locust test suite
+install            Deploy/update the CloudFormation templates and Locust test suite
-update             Deploy modifications to the Locust test suite and/or CloudFormation templates
+uninstall          Delete the CloudFormation Stacks and clean up
 status             Show status of the CloudFormation Stacks and Locust deployment
-uninstall          Delete the CloudFormation Stacks and clean up
+clean              Delete virtual environments and temporary files
 ```

 ### Sub Makefiles